 The primary responsibility of the WCFU is to conduct investigations and refer worthy cases for prosecution.
 To fulfill this task, WCFU investigators spend countless hours each year conducting field investigations, reviewing surveillance footage, issuing numerous subpoenas, and reviewing insurance, payroll, medical, and other records.
 An investigation begins after the WCFU supervisor assigns it to an investigator.

-During 2015, the number of active WCFU investigators varied between three and six throughout the course of the year.
-However, as of the date of this report, the number of WCFU investigators has dropped to just two; this is the fewest investigators the WCFU has employed since 2014.
-The WCFU is already in the process of hiring additional investigators; however, this decrease in staff, coupled with the length of time it takes to bring new investigators on board, has already negatively affected the number of investigations opened.
-An increase in the WCFU's appropriation would allow for the hiring of more investigators, allow for more investigations to be completed, and lessen the impact the departure of a single investigator has on the unit.5
+In 2015, the WCFU began the process of hiring full-time investigators to bring the unit to its maximum complement of five investigators, which was accomplished by late 2016.
+This increase in staff has allowed for more investigations to be assigned and completed and will lessen the impact the departure of a single investigator has on the unit.